rarebreed/protean-service/retro/docs/combat.md

 attacker a shot.
 Without rules for fatigue, or looking for openings, there is absolutely no reason from a meta game perspective for a character to ever hold back attacks.
 Or maybe the rules system in some other games gives a special rule (ala a Feat or Advantage) where if they defend for one round, they gain some kind of tactical advantage.
-But then you have to lean the umpteen million special Feat rules, and how they interact with combat.
+But then you have to learn the umpteen million special Feat rules, and how they interact with combat.
 I will argue that although retro initially looks more complex, in the long run it is actually simpler, because there are less special rules you need to learn or keep track of.